mackenly/PyATEMAPI/README.md

 After starting the server, you can use the web API to interact with the ATEM Switcher.

 ## Documentation
-The API documentation is available at [todo].
+The API documentation is available through Postman at [https://documenter.getpostman.com/view/19380446/UzQpvT1y](https://documenter.getpostman.com/view/19380446/UzQpvT1y).

 ## Contributing
 Contributions are welcome.
 Please open an issue or pull request on [mackenly/PyATEMAPI](https://github.com/mackenly/PyATEMAPI).